TSLSouth/TSLSouth/README.md

 ## 💫 About Me:
-🔭I'm currently working as a freelancer data analyst<br>🧑‍🤝‍🧑Looking to learn about it with others<br>🤝Anyone can use, copy and share my repositories (making a mention is always cool)<br>🌱I'm learning about data science and getting more certificates in this area<br>💬Ask me about broad business view and business understanding through data<br>
+🔭I'm currently working as a freelancer data analyst<br>🧑‍🤝‍🧑Looking to learn about it with others<br>🤝Anyone can use, copy and share my repositories (making a mention is always cool)<br>🌱I'm always studying and applying more and more data science each day and getting more certificates in this area<br>💬Ask me about broad business view and business understanding through data<br>

 <br>